herrstrietzel/svg-getpointatlength/README.md

 ## Accuracy
 In fact the native browser methods `getTotalLength()` and `getPointAtlength()` return different results in Firefox, chromium/blink and webkit.

-Compared against reproducible/calculable objects/shapes like circles the methods provided by this library actually provides a more [accurate result](https://stackoverflow.com/questions/30277646/svg-convert-arcs-to-cubic-bezier/77538979#77538979).
+Compared against reproducible/calculable objects/shapes like **circles** the methods provided by this library actually provide a more [accurate result](https://stackoverflow.com/questions/30277646/svg-convert-arcs-to-cubic-bezier/77538979#77538979).

 Cubic bezier length are approximated using [Legendre-Gauss quadrature](https://pomax.github.io/bezierinfo/legendre-gauss.html) integral approximation
 Weights and Abscissae values are adjusted for long path segments.

 Elliptical Arc `A` commands are converted to cubic approximations.
 Circular arcs are retained which improves speed and accuracy.

+## Performance
+Native `getPointAtLength()` browser implementations aren't well optimized for **recurring** point calculations as they start from scratch on each call (parsing, measuring, calculating point at length).
+To be fair: there is no trivial length calculation algorithm.

+Since this library stores all important length data segment by segment – subsequent point (or tangent angle) calculations are way faster than the native methods.

 ## Addons